Article 1: Application of these rules

-Groups (10 people or more) must reserve a time for their visit either in advance with Palais de Tokyo’s reservation service or directly at the reception desk (subject to acceptance).
+Groups of 10 people or more must reserve a time for their visit either in advance with Palais de Tokyo’s reservation service or directly at the reception desk (subject to acceptance).
 Admission to Palais de Tokyo’s building is subject to presentation of the reservation form/certificate sent to the group manager.

 The group manager undertakes to comply with all the provisions set out in the reservation form (time, number of people, planned activities, price and method of payment) and to inform Palais de Tokyo’s reservation service of any changes.